Cataño Ferry: A Low Cost Ride & Quick Photo or Sunset Cruise

 The water in the San Juan Bay is almost always calm, so the ride is very mild, but occasionally there are some small waves.
 The ferries are 1-story catamarans, with no outside seating, that hold about 100 passengers.
 The ferry is fully enclosed and does not have air conditioning.
 However, it has windows that were open to let in some fresh air.

 The fare is $0.50 each way.
-People aged 60-74 years pay 25¢ and seniors (75+ years) are always free.
+People aged 3-11 or 60-74 years pay 25¢ and seniors (75+ years) and babies under 3 years old are always free.
 You can buy your tickets at the ferry terminals.
 Extra baggage/stuff (like bikes/ice chests) also have a small fee.

-Make sure you explain where you want to go as there are 2 ferries that depart from the Old San Juan terminal that go to 2 different places (Cataño and Hato Rey).
+Make sure you explain where you want to go as there could be ferries that depart from the Old San Juan terminal that go to 2 different places (Cataño and Hato Rey).
 You can get your round-trip tickets before boarding.
-The Cataño ferry waiting area is to the left and behind the ticket window, the Hato Rey ferry waiting area is behind the ticket window and to the right.
+The Cataño ferry waiting area is to the left and behind the ticket window.
+If the Hato Rey ferry is working, that waiting area is behind the ticket window and to the right.
 Boarding and unloading is a fairly quick and easy process.

-From the terminal in Cataño, you can take a taxi to the famous Bacardi Rum Factory for a free tour.
+From the terminal in Cataño, you can take a taxi to the famous Bacardi Rum Factory for a tour.
 There are always taxis available at the Cataño ferry terminal.
-Expect to pay about $3.00 per person each way for the taxi.
+Expect to pay about $3.50 per person each way for the taxi.

 There is also a decent Puerto Rican restaurant right in the Cataño pier area called Don Tello.
 I have not been there, but I hear that the food is good and inexpensive, and the restaurant has a good view!